llu13701/sms_analysis/README.md

 For a detailed overview on this project, refer to my medium article: https://medium.com/@luyilousia/improving-my-dating-life-one-text-analysis-at-a-time-a802cb8c2876

-Required libraries for this project: pandas <br />
+Required libraries for this project: <br />
+pandas <br />
 matplotlib <br />
 emoji <br />